kuaayush/Aayush-Ojha/README.md

-# 💫 About Me:
+# About Me:
-👋 Hi, I’m @aayushojha (Aayush Ojha)<br>👀 I’m interested in Genomics, and Proteomics. <br>🌱 I have expertise in  Python, and NGS data analysis. <br>🌱 I am currently learning R programming, Machine learning algorithms and pipeline development.<br>💞️ I’m looking to collaborate in the implications of Machine learning in Genomic Data Science.<br>📫 Reach out to me via Gmail - ccaayush123@gmail.com<br> 📫 Connect with me in Linkedin - linkedin.com/in/aayush-ojha-6b09b61b8 Happy Coding !
+👋 Hi, I’m @aayushojha (Aayush Ojha)<br>👀 I’m interested in Genomics, and Proteomics. <br> I have expertise in  Python, and NGS data analysis. <br> I am currently learning R programming, Machine learning algorithms and pipeline development.<br> I’m looking to collaborate in the implications of Machine learning in Genomic Data Science.<br>📫 Reach out to me via Gmail - ccaayush123@gmail.com<br> 📫 Connect with me in Linkedin - linkedin.com/in/aayush-ojha-6b09b61b8 Happy Coding !

 ## 🌐 Socials: